Walter Alston: Early life

-Born in Venice, Ohio, Alston spent much of his childhood on a farm in Morning Sun; when he was a teenager, the family moved to Darrtown.
+Walter Emmons Alston was born on December 1, 1911, in Venice, Ohio.
+Alston spent much of his childhood on a farm in Morning Sun; when he was a teenager, the family moved to Darrtown.

 Alston attended Milford Township High School in Darrtown, and received the nickname "Smokey" as a high school pitcher, owing to the speed of his fastball.

 He graduated from high school in 1929 and married longtime girlfriend Lela Vaughn Alexander the next year.

 In 1935, Alston graduated with a degree in industrial arts and physical education from Miami University in Oxford, Ohio.
 He said that finances were a challenge in college and that he had paid his way through school by playing pool.
 He lettered three years in both basketball and baseball.